 The City of Strongsville has one of the strongest regional malls within the region, but with the increased popularity of online shopping, physical stores are beginning to fade away.
-The Plan recommends that the City work with property owners to enhance the mall site how it exists today, but plan for a future where the SouthPark mall anchors no longer exist and how best to re-purpose such a large site.
+The Plan recommends that the City work with property owners to enhance the mall site how it exists today, but plan for a future where the SouthPark Mall anchor stores no longer exist and how best to repurpose such a large site.